Professor-G/MicroLIA/docs/source/Examples.rst

 Example: OGLE II
 ==================

+This example makes use of OGLE II data, (see: `Udalski et al 2015 <https://ui.adsabs.harvard.edu/abs/1997AcA....47..319U/abstract>`_).

 The lightcurves for 214 OGLE II microlensing events can be :download:`downloaded here <OGLE_II.zip>`.

 Each file contains three space-delimited columns: time, mag, magerr

 We will train MicroLIA for OGLE II microlensing detection, and record how many of these 214 events we can successfully recover using a training set of simulated lightcurves.

 Training Set
 -----------